Antonio D. Tillis, Ph.D. 2020-2021

 J. Don Boney, 1975-1979

-Dr. J. Don Boney came to the newly created UH-Downtown College as president in 1975.
-Before UHDC, Dr. Boney had served as president of the Houston Community College System and Acting General Superintendent of the Houston Independent School District.
+Dr. Boney was an associate professor of educational psychology at the University of Houston, from 1967 to 1969, and an associate dean of graduate studies, 1970-1971.
+He preceded William I. Dykes as president of the newly created UH-Downtown College (UHDC) as president in 1975.
+Before UHDC, Dr. Boney served as president of the Houston Community College System and acting general superintendent of the Houston Independent School District.
 He remained in his position as UHDC president until his untimely death in 1979.
-He earned a bachelor's degree from Prairie View A&M and master's and doctorate degrees from the University of Texas.
+He earned a Bachelor of Science degree from Prairie View A&M University in 1948; and a master's and doctorate degree in education from The University of Texas at Austin.